 What are bear canisters?

 Bear canisters are the best solution to the problem of overnight food storage while backpacking in bear country.
-Simply put your food and scented items in the canister, place it lid-down at least 100 feet away from your tent, and that’s it!
+Simply place your food and scented items in the canister, place it lid-down at least 100 feet away from your tent, and that’s it!
 Bears are very unlikely to smell your food, and if they do, they’ll be:

 - far away from your tent,